rbt-freitas/fitle-to-gateway-tool/README.md

 - **Rust**: You need to have Rust installed on your machine.
 You can download and install Rust from rust-lang.org.
 - **RabbitMQ**: You need to have RabbitMQ installed and running.
 You can download and install RabbitMQ from rabbitmq.com.
 - **MongoDB**: You need to have MongoDB installed and running.
 You can download and install MongoDB from mongodb.com.

-or you can use Docker to install a RabbitMQ and MongoDB in containers

-- **Docker**: You need to have Docker installed to run RabbitMQ and MongoDB in containers.
+- **Docker**: Or you can use Docker installed to run RabbitMQ and MongoDB in containers.
 You can download and install Docker from docker.com.

 ## Installation
 1. Clone the repository: